adarwoo/modbus_relay/docs/user_manual.md

 ## System Health Monitoring

-This controller distinguishes itself from simpler models by its ability to monitor the health of the system, and to halt operations by opening an EStop relay.
+This device distinguishes itself from simpler models by its ability to monitor the health of the system, and to halt operations by opening an EStop relay.

 The active elements being monitored and/or mesured are:
-1. Controller integrity
+1. device integrity
 2. Modbus communications
 3. Infeed voltage, that is the upsteam supply voltage
 4. Proper operation of the relays

-### Controller integrity monitoring
+### device integrity monitoring

-The controller monitors itself to guarantee proper execution.
+The device monitors itself to guarantee proper execution.
 All memories are verified:
 * The flash memory integrity is verified at every boot
 * The RAM is tested once on boot-up